Just looking for an accurate TDEE calculator and nothing else? Here ya go:

 In other words, you need to manage your energy balance properly.

 That’s hard to do when you deal in vaporous guidelines like those, though.
 How do you quantify how much energy you’re burning over time?
 And how much less or more should you eat?

 That’s where a TDEE calculator comes into play.

 TDEE stands for total daily energy expenditure, and it’s a mathematical estimate of how many total calories you burn throughout the day.

-The best TDEE calculators work by using your weight, activity levels, body fat percentage, and mathematical formulas to generate an estimate of how many calories you burn each day.
+The best TDEE calculators work by using your weight, activity levels, and mathematical formulas to estimate how many calories you burn each day.

 With this number in hand, you can then create a meal plan that allows you to systematically lose, gain, or maintain your weight.

 This is true regardless of the foods you eat, too.